wavesplatform/signer/README.md

 <a id="overview"></a>
 ## Overview

-Waves Signer is a TypeScript/JavaScript library for your web app for interacting with the Waves blockchain.
-Using Signer you can easily create and sign transactions.
+Waves Signer is a TypeScript/JavaScript library that features signing and broadcasting transactions on behalf of users without asking them for their seed phrases or private keys.

+### Provider

-Signer is a protocol for interacting with external Provider library that authenticates users with their accounts and signes transactions.
-Your web app and Signer itself do not have access to user's private key and SEED phrase.
+In order to work with Signer, you need to link an external Provider library.
+Provider securely stores user's private data.
+Your web app and Signer itself do not have access to user's private key and seed phrase.

+The Provider authenticates user and generates a digital signature.

+Signer implements developer-friendly protocol for interacting with Provider as well as broadcasts transactions to the blockchain.
 ![](./_assets/signer.png)

 For now, you can use one of the following Providers:

 * [ProviderSeed](https://github.com/wavesplatform/provider-seed) developed by Waves team creates user account from SEED.
 ProviderSeed can be used at the app debugging stage.
-* [ProviderWeb](https://github.com/waves-exchange/provider-web) developed by Waves.Exchange is the wallet software that encrypts and stores user's private key and SEED phrase, making sure that users' funds are protected from hackers and malicious websites.
+* [ProviderWeb](https://github.com/waves-exchange/provider-web) developed by Waves.Exchange team uses an account created or imported into the Waves.Exchange web app via user's private key or seed phrase.
+* [ProviderCloud](https://github.com/waves-exchange/provider-web) developed by Waves.Exchange team uses an email-based Waves.Exchange.

-You can also develop your own Provider, see [Provider Interface](#provider-interface).
+You can also develop your own Provider, see the [Provider Interface](#provider-interface) section below.

-In code you can use [TypeScript types](https://github.com/wavesplatform/ts-types/blob/master/transactions/index.d.ts).
+### Signer + ProviderWeb: How It Works

+When Signer requests to sign a transaction, ProviderWeb opens an [iframe](https://html.spec.whatwg.org/multipage/iframe-embed-object.html), where the user can review transaction details and confirm or reject it.
+Upon confirmation, ProviderWeb generates a digital signature.
+User experience is represented in the following video.

+ <iframe width="560" height="315" src="https://www.youtube.com/embed/OrcNtEP8XpU?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <a id="restrictions"></a>
 ## Restrictions